Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount

 Look for sales

 I hope that you’ve found my tips on how to avoid overspending helpful.
 I have been implementing these tips in the last few years and now have more disposable income as a result.
-Being able to make your money work harder is always smart, however, if you do want to make more money from your home then check out my favourite websites.
+Being able to make your money work harder is always smart, however, if you do want to make more money from your home then check out my favourite websites and ways to make and save money online.
 I work from home full-time and I make a nice amount of money from a variety of different websites.
 I still enjoy making my money work harder though and getting good value where possible.